Interested in getting involved? Write firstname.lastname@example.org

 Encourage churches, synagogues, and other religious organizations to become part of ICSA's Spiritual Safe Haven Network.

-If you are interested in presenting a paper, artistic work, or organizing a panel discussion in the cultic studies area, respond to the Call for Papers, the Call for Posters and/or the Call for Art, Literary, or Musical Work .
-Conferences typically have 80-120 speakers, and the draft agenda is usually set at least 8 months before the conference.
+If you are interested in presenting a paper, artistic work, or organizing a panel discussion in the cultic studies area, respond to the Calls that solicit such contributions.
+Conferences typically have 80-120 speakers, and the draft agenda is usually set at least 6 months before the conference.
 So do not miss the submission deadline.

 One of the charges of ICSA committees and networks is to encourage ICSA members to present programs to professional associations and religious, educational, and civic organizations.
 If you have ideas for such programs, you should contact ICSA or the appropriate committee chair.

-As we develop local networks around our local meetings, we also expect to be able to organize more special regional events at which ICSA members may present.
-If you have ideas for special programs, please contact ICSA.
+To develop local networks we plan to organize regional events at which ICSA members may present.
+If you have ideas for local events, please contact ICSA.